bahmutov/changed-log/README.md

 For private repos, you can authenticate one time (including 2Factor) by passing commandline option `--auth` with the command

+## Edge cases

+To find all changes between a module and the latest release use the command

+    $ changed-log <name> <from> latest
+    $ changed-log pre-git 1.2.0 latest

+If you only provide a single version from a folder that contains `package.json` it will read the 'from' version from the the `package.json`, assuming you have only provided the 'to' version

+    $ changed-log <name> <to>
+    # reads name "from" version in the package.json

+If you do not provide any version information, it tries to read 'from' version in the `package.json` and uses `latest` for 'to' version

+    $ changed-log <name>
+    # shows list of commits between the current version in package.json and latest

 ## Using as a module

 You can use `changed-log` as a module from your application.